Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Tovorafenib exposure is associated with reduction in height-for-age z-scores in pediatric patients.
 Reduced height-for-age risk persists during treatment with tovorafenib.

-Higher tovorafenib exposure is associated with increased risk of skin rash, elevated liver enzymes (AST and ALT), and elevated creatinine phosphokinase.
+Higher tovorafenib exposure is associated with increased risk of skin rash, elevated liver enzymes (AST and ALT), and elevated creatine phosphokinase.

-The exposure-response relationship for overall response rate based on RAPNO-LGG (Response Assessment in Pediatric Neuro-Oncology), and RANO-LGG (Response Assessment in Neuro-Oncology) were not clinically significant over the dosage range of 290 to 476 mg/m² (0.76-1.25 times the approved recommended dosage) [see DOSAGE AND ADMINISTRATION and Clinical Studies].
+The exposure-response relationship for overall response rate based on RAPNO-LGG (Response Assessment in Pediatric Neuro-Oncology), and RANO-LGG (Response Assessment in Neuro-Oncology) were not clinically significant over the dosage range of 290 to 476 mg/m2 (0.76-1.25 times the approved recommended dosage) [see Dosage and Administration (2.3) and Clinical Studies (14)].

 Cardiac Electrophysiology